vinsarchive/sparcs-newbie-seminar/README.md

-Hello this is newbie seminar
+Hello this is newbie seminar!